Easyminer is incompatible with virtual network adapters

 Posted on Jul 23, 2017 by Administrator

-By default Easyminer is bound by the mac adress of your network , this means every time your network card is changing Easyminer will react and set the old acount inactive and activate a new acount compatible with the new adatper.
+By default Easyminer is bounded by the Mac address of your network card, this means every time your network card is changing, Easyminer will react and set the old account inactive and activate a new account compatible with the new adapter detected on your network.

 Someone wrote :

 Is this normal ? and if so is there some way were i can stop it from doing this